Nellie Grant: Later life

 Nellie had returned to the United States from England to be with her sick father and American family.
-In 1885, ex President Grant was dying of throat cancer while he was writing his memoirs.
+In 1885, ex-President Grant was dying of throat cancer while he was writing his memoirs.
 At the time of her father's death, she was honored with a popular poem "Nellie" by the writer Eugene Field.
-Nellie Grant died on August 30, 1922, at the age of 67.
-Upon her death, her remains were buried in Oak Ridge Cemetery in Springfield.
+Nellie Grant died in Springfield, Illinois on August 30, 1922, at the age of 67.
+She is buried In Oak Ridge Cemetery.